AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-continuous-delivery.md

     script behavior to first delete any existing deployment and then create a new deployment.

+    >[!IMPORTANT]
-    >[AZURE.IMPORTANT] The script will always delete or replace your existing deployments by default if they are detected.
+    > The script will always delete or replace your existing deployments by default if they are detected.
 This is necessary to enable continuous delivery from automation where no user/operator prompting is possible.